Gifted and Growing

 In addition to working with clients, I also served for eight years as an elected official on the City Council of Asheville, North Carolina while also serving on numerous other boards in the community.

 When COVID hit, I researched ways to build intimacy online in effective ways and stumbled into improv comedy.
 Through working with instructors at Second City Comedy and the Improv Therapy Group, I have come to understand the power of it, especially for gifted people.
 Now, I’m an instructor, player, and Improv Therapy Group Advisory Board Member, ‘Yes, and-ing’ my way to greater spontaneity, community, and ease.
+I lead Improv experiences for gifted adolescents and adults.

 Gifted Profiling Training